venkanna37/Label-Pixels/README.md

 conda env create -f environment.yml
 ```
 ####  1. Patch Generation
-This generates the patches from tiles/images and corresponding labels
+* This generates the patches from tiles/images and corresponding labels to feed the network
+* Patches saves in three folders(set_name: train, test and valid) in single directory(output_folder), those three directories are train, test and valid
+* To generate patches for train, test and valid set, the command needs to be run three times
+* The advantages of using patch genration are
+ 1. while training the model, only patches of batch size select randomly.
+Finally, reduces the using memory.
+ 2. Can deal with Big datasets

 ```commandline
 usage: patch_gen.py [-h] [--image_folder IMAGE_FOLDER]
                     [--image_format IMAGE_FORMAT]